segmentio/segment-docs/partners/subscriptions.md

 After successfully testing your Component, make sure you've completed all [launch requirements](/docs/partners/#launch-requirements) and then it’s time to submit it for approval.

-Please remember, you will not be able to edit your App information once you submit for approval, so please review all the details before hitting the “Submit for Review” button in Subscription "Publish" window.
+Please remember, you will not be able to edit your App information once you submit for approval, so please review all the details before hitting the "Submit for Review" button in Subscription "Publish" window.

 ![](images/submit.png)